The Avis Bridge in Hinton formerly carried WV 107 over the Chesapeake & Ohio Railroad.

 The US 219 and WV 55 Overpass carried Western Maryland Railroad and CSX over UU 219 and WV 55 north of Slaty Fork.
 The pony plate girder was built in 1904 by the American Bridge Company of New York.

 The Locust Creek Covered Bridge crosses Locust Creek in Pocahontas County and was recently restored.

 The Milton Covered Bridge is the only remaining span of its type in Cabell County and is also the only example of a Howe Truss in the state.

-The Phillipi Covered Bridge carries U.S. Route 250 across the Tygart River in Phillipi.
+The Phillipi Covered Bridge carries US 250 across the Tygart River in Phillipi.
 Designed by Lemuel Chenoweth in 1852, it is one of the oldest and most prominent covered spans in the United States.